jeremehancock/Dev-Dashboard/docs/pizero/README.md

 - The MariaDB password can be set on line 4 of the `setup/bootstrap` file.
 The default username is `phpmyadmin` and the default password is `12345`.

-- Run `bash build.sh`

-(Options: Use '-hn <hostname>' to choose hostname.
+- Run `bash build.sh` (Optional: Use '-hn <hostname>' to choose hostname.
 If you do not specify a hostname `pizero.local` will be used.)

 - The build.sh script will reboot the Pi Zero at the end